osama-shawir/Complex-SQL-Operations-w-Databricks/README.md

 # ETL Pipeline with Delta Lake in Databricks

 ## Overview
 This project demonstrates the implementation of an ETL (Extract, Transform, Load) pipeline using Databricks, Delta Lake, and Spark SQL.
 The primary goal is to extract data from an external source, perform transformations, and load the transformed data into a Delta Lake table.
 The project includes proper error handling, data validation, visualization of the transformed data, and an automated trigger for pipeline initiation.
+A [Youtube Demo](https://youtu.be/tIDsyCUlhd8) that demonstrates the project is available [here.](https://youtu.be/tIDsyCUlhd8)

 ![Alt Text](pipeline.png)